Primewest Property Income Fund

 7. Can I sell my investment?

 The Fund offers Investors the opportunity to withdraw their investment monthly, on a limited basis, subject to Fund liquidity and the terms outlined in the PDS .

 8. Can I transfer my units?

 You can transfer your units in the Fund via an off-market transfer with another investing entity.
-In order to complete a transfer please read the transfer form available from our Automic Investor website for detailed instructions.
+In order to complete a transfer please read the transfer form available from our Investor Portal for detailed instructions.
 Primewest cannot guarantee or facilitate the transfer of units.

 9. Copies or originals?